 St. Patrick’s students come from all over the Washington, DC metropolitan area.
-Twenty-three percent of the student body self-identify as African-American, Latino/Hispanic, Asian-American, or multiracial.
+About 20 percent of the student body self-identify as African-American, Latino/Hispanic, Asian-American, or multiracial.

 Nursery School (Nursery and PK): Nursery, 2 sections; PK, 3 sections

 Lower School (Kindergarten-Grade 3): 3 sections per grade

 Upper School (Grades 4-6): 3 sections per grade

 Nursery School: 8:30 am–noon, with an optional afternoon program until 2:45 pm, except Friday

 Grades 4-6— 8:05 am—2:50 pm